AramZS/aramzs.xyz/src/content/amplify/2024-05-01-we-can-have-a-different-web.md

 tags:
   - culture
   - tech
-title: We can have a different web
+title: "Molly White: We can have a different web"
 ---